-- 7.7.1 CUPE Local 15 will provide workers on maternity and parental leave with a Supplemental Employment Benefit (SUB) Plan. - 7.7.2 The SUB Plan is to supplement the Employment Insurance benefits received by workers for temporary unemployment caused by maternity and parental leave. - 7.7.3 Workers must prove that they have applied for and are in receipt of Employment Insurance benefits in order to receive payment under the plan. - 7.7.4 SUB is payable for a period during which a worker is not in receipt of Employment Insurance if the only reason for non-receipt is the worker is serving the two (2) week Unemployment Insurance waiting period. - 7.7.5 The benefit paid under the SUB Plan is ninety-five percent (95%) of normal gross pay minus Employment Insurance maternity or parental benefits. - 7.7.6 The SUB benefit will be paid for fifteen (15) weeks for workers on maternity leave and ten (10) weeks for workers on parental leave. - 7.7.7 Workers do not have a right to SUB payments except for supplementation of Employment Insurance benefits for the unemployment period as specified in Clause 7.7.6.
+- 7.7.1 CUPE Local 15 will provide workers on maternity and parental leave with a Supplemental Employment Insurance Benefit (SEIB) Plan. - 7.7.2 The SEIB Plan is to supplement the Employment Insurance benefits received by workers for temporary unemployment caused by maternity and parental leave.

+- 7.7.3 Workers must prove that they have applied for and are in receipt of Employment Insurance benefits in order to receive payment under the plan. - 7.7.4 SEIB is payable for a period during which a worker is not in receipt of Employment Insurance if the only reason for non-receipt is the worker is serving the one (1) week Employment Insurance waiting period.

+7.7.5 SEIB

+- Maternity Leave The benefit paid under the SEIB Plan is ninetyfive percent (95%) of normal gross pay minus Employment Insurance maternity benefits, to a maximum of fifteen (15) weeks. - ii) Standard Parental Leave The benefit paid under the SEIB Plan is ninety-five percent (95%) of normal gross pay minus Employment Insurance standard parental benefits, to a maximum of ten (10) weeks. - iii) Extended Parental Leave The benefit paid under the SEIB Plan is eighty percent (80%) of normal gross pay minus Employment Insurance extended parental benefits, to a maximum of ten (10) weeks. - 7.7.6 Workers do not have a right to SEIB payments except for supplementation of Employment Insurance benefits for the unemployment period as specified in Clause 7.7.5.